 Zornitsa Stoyanova teaches Dance Improvisation, Dance Composition, and Digital Dance and has done so in the U.S., Europe, and now online to students from all over the world.
 She has been a mentor to numerous young and mid-career performance makers and choreographers both on an individual basis and as part of residencies and emergent artist programs.
 Her extensive experience in dance, choreography, stage production, and DIY style of making a life as an artist, makes her a unique artistic mentor, who understands a little bit of everything, from making the work, to promoting, lighting, and costume design.

 In the studio, she merges many different influences in her classes most often using approaches borrowed from Emergent Improvisation, her studies with Deborah Hay and Meg Stuart.

-All her classes, including the more technical digital dance class, are focused toward performance technique engulfing presence and an intimate understanding of the performance space and the self.
+All her classes, including the more technical digital dance class, are focused on performance technique engulfing the presence of the dancer and an intimate understanding of the performance space, the audience, and the self.
 She focuses on creating a bridge between the composing and emotional body and works on translating all the tools she’s developed over the twenty-plus years to her students.

-Upcoming workshops or mentorship programs you can find in the events menu.
+Upcoming workshops or mentorship programs you can find here.

 She has expertise in:

 - working with the sensorium into creating movement

 - compositional improvisation for the group

 - working with emergent language

 - live feed special effects